 Artist Statement

-My work is an exploration of ambiguity—of ideas, politics, emotions, and philosophies that resist easy articulation.
+My work is an exploration of ambiguity and paradox: ideas, politics, emotions, and philosophies that resist easy articulation.
 Through conceptual photography, I give form to the intangible, using humor, wit, and earnestness to navigate complexity.

 I embrace difficulty in photography.
 I inject meaning into what might otherwise be dismissed as meaningless: the artificial, the infrastructural, the theatrical shells of the world.
-My images often exist in spaces where reality and simulation blur—where the mundane becomes symbolic, where constructed environments reveal deeper truths.
+My images often exist in spaces where reality and simulation blur, where the mundane becomes symbolic, and where constructed environments reveal deeper truths.

 My process is both exploratory and intentional.
 I photograph in found and fabricated settings, traveling to specific locations with props or designing and building sets in the studio.
 I never use AI, rarely crop, and believe in minimal post-production.
 The integrity of the photographic process is essential to my practice.

 My influences span a lineage of photographers who have challenged the medium: Hiroshi Sugimoto, Clarence John Laughlin, Duane Michals, Sally Mann, Greg MacGregor, William Eggleston, Martin Parr, Sandy Skoglund, Jeff Wall, Aaron Siskind, and Elliott Erwitt, among others.
-Yet, each series I create dictates its own visual and technical needs—there is no singular approach, only what best serves the concept.
+My work is strongly inspired by the writing of Tom Robbins.

-I believe my photography should be experienced physically—through large-scale prints and books—though digital platforms serve as useful bridges.
+I believe my photography should be experienced physically, through large-scale prints and books, although digital platforms serve as useful bridges.

 Ultimately, if my work leaves you with more questions than answers, if it makes you laugh, feel something unexpected, or inspires you to create, then it has done its job.